 This project is funded by the Federal Office of Rural Health Policy as part of the Rural Health Research Grant Cooperative Agreement.

-For more information about the Rural Obesogenic Environments Project, feel free to contact us:
+For more information about the Development of a Childhood Obesogenic Environment Index, feel free to contact us:

 Andrew Kaczynski, PhD